 Inpatient drug rehab centers offer a variety of different programs.
 You can determine which programs are the most interesting.

 Pay attention to the lessons you learn during treatment at an inpatient drug rehab.
 You’ll be going to a lot of meetings, and it’s possible that you hear some of the same information over and over.
-If you’re searching for rehabs in ky, or just looking to get out of town for recovery, let the experts at Landmark Recovery tell you about the treatment program that’s right for you.
+If you’re searching for rehabs in KY, or just looking to get out of town for recovery, let the experts at Landmark Recovery tell you about the treatment program that’s right for you.
 We have Landmark Recovery locations all over the country.